Geo-ID: Test-Time Geometric Consensus for Cross-View Consistent Intrinsics: Method

 Our goal can be viewed as approximating a joint posterior over intrinsic maps conditioned on all views, while retaining the per-view diffusion prior.
 Rather than learning a new multi-view model, we approximate this joint objective by enforcing agreement only at geometrically supported 3D correspondences.
 This yields a sparse, geometry-induced coupling between otherwise independent per-view predictions.

-\paragraph{Base Intrinsic Predictors.} Our framework is model-agnostic and can be applied to any diffusion-based intrinsic decomposition model.
+\paragraph{Base Intrinsic Predictors.} Our framework is agnostic to the choice of diffusion-based intrinsic predictor and can be applied to any such model.
 We demonstrate it using two complementary pretrained predictors: (i)~RGB$\leftrightarrow$X~\cite{Zeng2024RGBXID}, which estimates each intrinsic modality via separate text-conditioned diffusion passes, and (ii)~Marigold IID Appearance~\cite{Ke2025MarigoldAA}, which jointly predicts all intrinsic modalities in a single forward pass.